wso2/docs-is/en/docs/setup/configuring-secondary-user-stores.md

     throws an exception at start up.

-2. If the configuration is done for the super tenant, save the secondary user store definitions in
+2. If the configuration is done for the super tenant, save the secondary user store definitions in the
     `           <IS_HOME>/repository/deployment/server/userstores
     directory.

-3. If the configuration is done for the tenant, save the configuration in
+3. If the configuration is done for the tenant, save the configuration in the
     `           <IS_HOME>/repository/tenants/<tenantid>/userstores          `
     directory.